kubesys/client-java/README.md

 String url = "https://IP:6443/";
 String token = "xxx";
 KubernetesClient client = new KubernetesClient(url, token);
-client.watchResources(kind, new AutoDiscoverCustomizedResourcesWacther(client));
 ```

-Here, the token can be created and get by following commands:
+you can create and get a token by the following commands:

 1. create token